In rural Wisconsin, former employees lift curtain on troubled crypto mine

 “It’s analogous to some other things like data centers,” said Tom Still of the Wisconsin Technology Council, a Madison-based nonpartisan advocate for the state’s tech industry.
 “You know, a lot goes into them in terms of construction but not necessarily a lot of employment afterwards.”

-Cryptocurrency production is largely unregulated in the United States, and it’s unknown how many are in operation in Wisconsin.
-Still said he’s aware of only one other cryptocurrency mine in the state: Digital Power Optimization’s facility in the town of Hatfield, about 50 miles southeast of Eau Claire.
+Cryptocurrency production is largely unregulated in the United States, and it’s unknown how many mines are in operation in Wisconsin.
+Still said he’s aware of only one other in the state: Digital Power Optimization’s facility about 50 miles southeast of Eau Claire.
 The operation runs on renewable energy.

 Alex Stoewer, chief operating officer of New York-based Digital Power Optimization, said his firm’s model of partnering with renewable energy producers is keeping it in the black.